twiztedmyrtle/twiztedmyrtle.github.io/content/about.md

   <div class="panel-collapse collapse" id="q7">
   <div class="panel-body">
   <div class="col-text-1">
   <p>Why do we keep fighting over religion?
 Why can’t we each believe in our own vision of invisible and call it a day?
 What does it matter if your religion is “right?”
-And if you’ve figured it out, then zip it already!
-Keep the secret to yourself silly.
+And if you’ve figured it out, then keep the secret to yourself silly.
 Do you really want to retire in an overcrowded sweaty ass heaven?
 For God’s sake!  </p>
 </div>
 </div>
 </div>